 Science only describes the world and in that description explanations emerge.
-But what else is there?

 There is no explanation for things in general what ever that means.
 WHy are "THEY" to whom you refer?
 Without some sort of evidence you are just trying to caricature "some people", unspecified.